h5netcdf/h5netcdf/README.rst

 reproduce most of the features of the netCDF interface, with the noteable exceptions of:

-- operations the rename or delete existing objects.
+- support for operations the rename or delete existing objects.
-- suport for writing unlimited dimensions.
+- suport for creating unlimited dimensions.

 We simply haven't gotten around to implementing these features yet.